strapi/strapi/docs/v3.x/concepts/services.md

       // automatically uploads the files based on the entry and the model await strapi.entityService.uploadFiles(entry, files, {
         model: 'restaurant',
-        // if you are using a plugin's model you will have to add the `plugin` key (plugin: 'users-permissions') });
+        // if you are using a plugin's model you will have to add the `source` key (source: 'users-permissions') });
       return this.findOne({ id: entry.id });
     }